Widener University Delaware Law School: Ranking

-In the 2013 edition of the U.S. News & World Report "Best Law School Rankings", Widener was classified as a "Second Tier" law school and the full-time JD program is not given a numerical value, as U.S. News only ranks the Top 145, with the rest being placed in the "Second Tier"; however, for the 2022 rankings, Widener rose to 147th–193rd ranking, and the part-time JD program has been ranked 36th in the nation.
+In the 2013 edition of the U.S. News & World Report "Best Law School Rankings", Widener was classified as a "fourth Tier" law school and the full-time JD program was not given a numerical value, as U.S. News then only ranked the Top 145, with the rest being unranked.
+For the 2022 rankings, Widener was ranked in the 147th–193rd ranking category (bottom 25%).
+For its 2024 rankings, U.S. News & World Report ranked Widener tied for #175 out of 196 ABA schools (bottom 10.71%) and in the #64-70 ranking category out of 70 part-time schools.
 In 2010, Widener University School of Law was named to a national list of "Top Green Schools" based on the strength of Widener's environmental law curriculum and the school's earth-friendly practices.
-The median LSAT score and the median GPA for the Delaware-campus class entering in 2012 were 150 and 3.09 respectively.
-The median LSAT score and the median GPA for the Harrisburg-campus class entering in 2012 were 149 and 3.17 respectively.

 Study abroad

 Study abroad is offered through the Summer International Law Institute.
 There are 3 institutes available to students: Kenya, Switzerland and Italy.
 While abroad, students sometimes have the ability to intern with international organizations.